yukoba/nd4j/getstarted.md

                    <version>${nd4j.version}</version>
                  </dependency>

-This is the core implementation that handles most of the interop of the different implementations.
+This is the core implementation that handles most of the interoperability of different implementations.

-You then need one of the backends.
-ND4J supports several backends which range from Cuda to different native implementations.
-That's because, while there are several different Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface.
-Either that or they are in pure Java (which for more computational applications can cause problems).
-See the [downloads](http://nd4j.org/downloads.html) page for a more thorough explanation on the backends available.
+You'll also need to choose a backend.

-For the moment, they are:
+ND4J supports several backends, ranging from Cuda to different native implementations.
+While there are several Blas implementations on the JVM, none of them support a Matlab/Numpy-like interface.
+See our [downloads](http://nd4j.org/downloads.html) page for a more thorough explanation on the backends available.

-Jblas:
+## Jblas

                  <dependency>
                    <groupId>org.nd4j</groupId>